diego0020/lab_vision/lab8_cnn/README.md

   ```matlab
   function res=train_net(net ,test_data)
   ```
-  where ``net`` is your trained network, ``testdata`` is a *128x128xK* matrix containing the test data, and res is a vector of length *K* that contains the numerical labels of the predicted classes.
+  where ``net`` is your trained network, ``testdata`` is a *128x128xK* matrix containing the test data, and ``res`` is a vector of length *K* that contains the numerical labels of the predicted classes.

-We will train and test your functions.
-Each one will be given a maximum of 3 hours of machine time to train.
+We will train and test your network.
+You will be assigned a maximum of 4 hours of machine time to train.
 After the time has passed we will kill the process, so be sure your training function saves intermediate results at each step.
 If your network is too complex it will not be succesfully trained in the allowed time.
 Tha machine that we will use has the following specifications:

 - 62G of ram
 - 24 logical cores, contained in 2 Intel(R) Xeon(R) E5-2620  @ 2.00GHz
-- Video:
+- 4 Video Cards:
   - 1 NVIDIA Tesla K20c
   - 3 NVIDIA Quadro K5000
-- Matlab 2014b
+- Matlab 2014a
 - Fedora Core 21

-We will use the gpu accelerated version of MatConvNet.
+We will use the GPU accelerated version of MatConvNet.
 We will give you back your trained network and the results.

 ## Bonus